-- demonstrate a knowledge of the main types of legal obligation
+2. Demonstrate a knowledge of the main types of legal obligation.

-- demonstrate an outline knowledge of the principles of the law of contract, restitution and tort
+3. Demonstrate an outline knowledge of the principles of the law of contract and tort.

-- to identify the contractual and tortious legal issues raised in simple problem situations
+5. Identify the contractual and tortious legal issues raised in simple problem situations.

-- to have the ability to use case-law, to predict the legal outcome of problem situations in at least one area of contract law and one area of tort
+6. Use case-law to predict the legal outcome of problem situations in at least one area of contract law and one area of tort.